Monday, September 25, 2017

 Daniel A. Vallee.
 Over many, many years to come, the text will share a

-nugget of Dan's humor with the thousands of Museum visitors that
+nugget of Dan's humor with the thousands of Museum visitors who

 will read the text as they share some restful moments on the bench.
 Once